Skip to navigation Skip to content

 • all other payments, on the date of claim

-Exception: if the refugee or humanitarian migrant has died since arrival in Australia, the customer must have been a family member of that person when the person arrived and when the person died.
+Exception: if the refugee died after their arrival in Australia, the customer must have been a family member of that person when the person arrived and when the person died.

 A family member for the purpose of the NARWP exemption includes the following categories of people in accordance with section 7(6D) of the Social Security Act 1991: